mandrasch/ddev-laravel-breeze-sveltekit/README.md

 Trick is the nginx conf in `.ddev/nginx_full/frontend.conf` and additional hostname in `.ddev/config.yaml`, based on https://www.lullabot.com/articles/nodejs-development-ddev.

 ⚠️ Use with caution / no warranty.
-This is an experiment / prototype, check security for ⚠️
+This is an experiment / prototype, check security before using this on production ⚠️

 ## Local setup